eliasthiman/PoisonedX/README.md

-# PoisonedX - A pixel art co-op shoot em up arcade game
+# PoisonedX - A pixel art co-op shoot em' up arcade game

 This is a pixel art arcade game built with Rune SDK.